2022 Jeanneau NC 37

 3 close matches

-The asking price of £289,276 is significantly above the median of £209,135 for comparable boats.
-After accounting for missing equipment and low engine hours, the spec-adjusted position indicates this boat is £83,865 over market value, suggesting it is overpriced.
+The asking price of £289,276 is significantly above the median of £218,320 for comparable boats.
+After adjusting for specifications, this boat is still priced £74,843 above the market, indicating it may be overpriced relative to its features and condition.

 Spec-Adjusted Position